-The court chose the third option because, they said, in Cellco there were 16 extra criteria and a “catchall”, which together amounted to a more flexible “commercially reasonable” standard.
-That is why roaming charges in America are quite high.
+The court chose the third option because, they said, the FCC data roaming rule had 16 good criteria and a “catchall”, which together amounted to a more flexible “commercially reasonable” standard.
+That is why roaming charges in America are now quite high.

 “Might.”
 Maybe.
 In other words, if the OIO were changed that way and Verizon sued again, the court might side with the FCC.
 No guarantees.